 The Bangladeshi diaspora has been using both formal and informal methods to send money home.
-Banks are the dominant players with a 2010 International Organization for Migration (IOM) report showing that 74 per cent of recorded remittances came through the banking system.
+Banks are the dominant players, with a 2010 International Organization for Migration (IOM) report showing that 74 percent of recorded remittances came through the banking system.

 Money transfer service providers have also been gaining ground in the different remittance corridors to Bangladesh.
 In September 2011, the central bank of Bangladesh (Bangladesh Bank) issued guidelines on Mobile Financial Services for Banks.
 This move added another legal layer to the existing Money Laundering Prevention Act 2002 and the Foreign Exchange Regulation Act of 1947.

-The banking industry in Bangladesh comprises state-owned banks, private commercial banks and foreign-controlled banks giving a total of 59 scheduled banking institutions.
-According to the 2017 Global Findex report, 65 per cent of adult males and 35 per cent of adult females have bank accounts.
+The banking industry in Bangladesh comprises state-owned banks, private commercial banks, and foreign-controlled banks giving a total of 59 scheduled banking institutions.
+According to the 2017 Global Findex report, 65 percent of adult males and 35 percent of adult females have bank accounts.
 This improvement means that many of them can receive bank transfers directly to their accounts.

 The time it takes to send through wire transfers depends on the source country.
 It can take anywhere between 2 to 7 business days.
 The cost of sending money through bank-to-bank wire transfers can also be prohibitive because of intermediary banks.

 Money transfers from the Gulf Cooperation Council (GCC) countries to Bangladesh have traditionally been through banks.
-However, money transfer service providers such as MoneyGram, Western Union, Xpress Money, TeeMoney, Xoom, WorldRemit, TransferWise and others, are now becoming dominant.
+However, money transfer service providers such as MoneyGram, Western Union, Xpress Money, TeeMoney, Xoom, WorldRemit, Wise, and others, are now becoming dominant.

 You may be asked to provide more information if the amount you are sending or the frequency proves suspicious to the authorities.
 However, this is very rare.